 Membership also entitles you to vote at BF AGMs and you receive The Sword magazine online 4 times a year

-You can get membership on line in a few hours but best to apply a few days before the event!
+You can get membership on line in a few hours but best to apply a few days before an event.

 A comparison of the membership categories is available here on the British Fencing website

 How you enter a competition depends on the whether it is an individual event or a team event.

 A Team event is entered by the club and the club usually pays the entry fee.

 An individual event must be entered by the fencer who must also pay the entry fee.
 All competitions are advertised with an entry form or are online.

 As we are notified of competitions they will be listed on the News section on the Home page or on the calendar but it is a good idea to crawl around some of the sites below to see what is coming up.
 Competitions for Musketeers have their own page on he website

 Most competitions have a closing date for entries a week or two before the comp but they usually allow late entries for an additional charge or even no charge.
 Its always worth asking.

 Here are a few links to competition organisers and calendars and other information that are worth keeping an eye on.